magento/devdocs/guides/v2.0/payments-integrations/payment-gateway/request-builder.md

 ## Builder composite

 `\Magento\Payment\Gateway\Request\BuilderComposite` is a container for a list of `\Magento\Payment\Gateway\Request\BuilderInterface` implementations.
-It gets a list of classes, or types, or virtualType names, and performs a lazy instantiation on an actual `BuilderComposite::build([])` call.
+It gets a list of classes, or types, or virtual type names, and performs a lazy instantiation on an actual `BuilderComposite::build([])` call.
 So that you can have as many objects, as required, but only those, which are needed for a request are instantiated.

 `BuilderComposite` implements the [composite design pattern](http://designpatternsphp.readthedocs.io/en/latest/Structural/Composite/README.html pattern).